dhconnelly/parents/README.md

 # parents

-a small interpreter for a lisp-like language
+a small interpreter for a minimal lisp variant

 ## Why